BVI company formation

 Licenses fees

-The fees charged to BVI Business Companies by the Registry of Corporate Affairs have been changed through secondary legislation passed by the Cabinet and have taken effect from 1 January 2018.
-The most notable changes are: the incorporation fee for a standard company authorised to issue up to 50,000 shares increases from $450 to $550 and, for a company authorised to issue more than 50,000 shares, to $1,350.
+License fees for BVI Business Companies were modified through secondary legislation enacted by the Cabinet, effective from January 1, 2018.
+Notable changes include an increase in the incorporation fee for standard companies authorized to issue up to 50,000 shares, which rose from $450 to $550.
+For companies authorized to issue more than 50,000 shares, the fee increased to $1,350.

 Directors